kirbs-btw/b25-model/README.md

 ## to do's
 - getting all the f1 scores for every model with the v3 data
 - putting together the paper for this repo
 - refactoring the notebooks to a pipeline
-- refactoring training algo fro SGE
-- refactoring ECP
 - refactoring CBOWE
-- deploying to the web
+- deploying to the web4

+## notes
+training got faster with SGE but still really really slow...